mitranim/posterus/readme.md

 #### `future.deinit()`

-Deinitialises the future, canceling any pending operations associated with it, calling its deiniter to free resources (if available), unchaining and deiniting all other related futures.
+Deinitialises the future.
+Cancels any pending operations associated with it;
+calls its `onDeinit`, if any, to free resources; unchains and deinits all other futures related to it.

 Cancelation propagates both upstream and downstream: